acevezl/callengethree/README.md

 # Epilogue

-With all these crazy edge scenarios covered, you may wonder _but like... won't we also have edge cases on which a lower case character was never randomly generated?_ Perhaps yes, but there's no acceptance criteria nor requirement on the user story that explicitly states that the password must include a lower case character.
+With all the edge scenarios covered, you may wonder _but like... won't we also have edge cases on which a lower case character was never randomly generated?_

+Perhaps yes, but there's no acceptance criteria nor requirement on the user story that explicitly states that the password must include a lower case character.
 It simply states to generate the password - and ask for additional prompts for Upper, Numbers, and Special characters.
 So... in the words of Joe Biden: "C'mon maaaaan!".